Iulius Town Timișoara: Iulius Gardens

 Iulius Gardens have an area of 5.5 ha, being the largest suspended park in Romania.
 The park involved an investment of 8.7 million euros and was carried out by a team of specialists from Italy, Germany and Romania.
 Arranged above the underground car park in the complex, the green space integrates 10,000 shrubs and 1,400 large trees.
 Iulius Gardens also include an 800-square-meter lake, a multi-storey Venetian carousel for children, a gazebo, promenades and plazas for outdoor events and fairs.

 United Business Center

 Iulius Town includes in the first stage of development over 100,000 m2 of Class A office space in four buildings, employing about 13,000 people.
-The first three buildings are operational, with tenants including multinational IT, automotive and customer support companies.
-The fourth office building, under construction, will be the tallest building in Romania.
-United Business Center 0 will include 52,000 m2 of office space, a 3,000-square-meter medical hub, restaurants, shops and a conference center.
+All four buildings are operational as of 2022, with tenants including multinational IT, automotive and customer support companies.
+United Business Center 2 is the first office building that was commissioned within the Iulius Town complex, opened in early 2017.
+The last one to be inaugurated and the tallest of them, having 15 floors and two technical floors, is United Business Center 0.